lukavr05/student-management-system/README.md

 Then, you can see your frontend working on your browser at http://localhost:5173

-*This project was originally developed on a university-hosted Gitlab.*
+*This project was originally developed on a university-hosted Gitlab repository.*